elixir-lsp/elixir-ls/README.md

 ## Known Issues/Limitations

-- `.exs` files don't return compilation errors
+- `.exs` files don't return compilation errors.
-- "Fetching n dependencies" sometimes get stuck (remove the `.elixir_ls` directory to fix)
+- "Fetching n dependencies" sometimes get stuck (remove the `.elixir_ls` directory to fix).
-- "Go to definition" does not work within the `scope` of a Phoenix router
+- "Go to definition" does not work within the `scope` of a Phoenix router.
 - On first launch, Dialyzer will cause high CPU usage for a considerable time.
 - Dialyzer does not pick up changes involving remote types (https://github.com/elixir-lsp/elixir-ls/issues/502)